rushsteve1/trash-d/README.md

 ## Building

-`trash-d` can be built using any D compiler, but it uses GDC by default.
+`trash-d` can be built using any D compiler, but it uses Dub and DMD by default.
 You may need to adapt the build scripts, but the code should be completely portable.

+You can build it with Dub using `dub build`.
-- It can be built with the [Makefile](./Makefile) using `make trash`.
+Or with GDC using `gdc trash.d -o trash`.
-- To build with debug symbols and less optimization use `make debug`.
-- If you want the built executable stripped to save space use `make strip`.
-- Install to `/usr/bin` (or an overridden `DESTDIR`) with `make install`.

 ## Contributing